Trixto/DICOM-anotator/README.md

   3. Choose DICOM
   4. Look to instruction to use
   5. Anotations are saved in same folder as Readed DICOM
+  6. Last button is used to automaticly transform anotation to xml data.
+All anotation have to be in separate folder.
+Load only first anotation in folder and program will transform all anotation in that folder.
 ![image](https://github.com/Trixto/DICOM-anotator/assets/51496670/ef58ee57-9b98-4e05-9e6d-59a773720a92)

 Here you can see several buttons: